seniel98/SUMO2GRAL/README.md

 - `--base-directory`: The base directory for the project.
 - `--north`, `--south`, `--east`, `--west`: The coordinates of the bounding box.
 (Default: None)
 - `--epsg`: The EPSG code for the coordinate system to reproject the map to.
 (Must be different than EPSG:4326. **This is because GRAL does not support EPSG:4326.**) (Default:EPSG:3857)
 - `--process`: Specify the process to run.
 Choices are: all, map, buildings, weather, highway, gral.
+(All does not include map, since the GRAL GUI is not used.)
 - `--online`: Specify if the data is to be retrieved using the osmnx library.
 (Default: False)
 - `--map-name`: The name of the map file to be saved.
 - `--buildings-shp-file`: The name of the shapefile to be saved.